Slevinski/slevinski.github.io/series/formal-signwriting/entries/the-shape-of-a-sign/handout.md

 - `S2e748` the symbol key
 - `483x510` the top-left coordinate of that symbol image inside the signbox

-The repeated pairing of symbol key plus coordinate is what lets the signbox function as a structured spatial object rather than as a loose visual impression.
+The repeated pairing of symbol key plus coordinate is what lets the signbox function as a structured spatial object rather than a loose visual impression.

 ## Bounding boxes and maximum coordinates